yeshwanth69/creditmanagement_webapplication/readme.md

-HI there my name is Buggaveeti yeshwanth and i created this web application for #TSF(grip).! and i hosted it on =) https://creditmana.000webhostapp.com/yeshwanthbug/  and you can find my code in git repository with the name yeshwanth69/creditweb. and you can get acces to my code with .sql file as i leave it the repository
+HI there my name is Buggaveeti yeshwanth and i created this web application for #TSF(grip).! and i hosted it on =) https://creditmana.000webhostapp.com/yeshwanthbug/  and you can find my code in git repository with the https://github.com/yeshwanth69/creditmanagement_webapplication  . (gitid =yeshwanth69) and you can get acces to my code with .sql file as i leave it the repository

 https://creditmana.000webhostapp.com/yeshwanthbug/